Hay'at Tahrir al-Sham: Member groups

 The groups in italic were defectors from Ahrar al-Sham which either left to join Jabhat Fateh al-Sham in the last few days of its existence, or joined its successor group Tahrir al-Sham.

 Following the fall of the Assad regime, HTS leadership announced plans to incorporate various militia groups into a unified national army under the ministry of defense, while pledging to exclude jihadist groups focused on attacking Western targets (such as IS).
-Military commander Murhaf Abu Qasra (Abu Hassan al-Hamawi]) stated the unified force would be 'tasked with protecting the nation on behalf of all Syrians.'
+Military commander Murhaf Abu Qasra (Abu Hassan al-Hamawi) stated the unified armed forces would be 'tasked with protecting the nation on behalf of all Syrians.'